 CHOME INDIANS.
 In the late seventeenth and early eighteenth centuries the Chome, apparently Coahuiltecans, ranged from northeastern Coahuila northward across the Rio Grande into the adjoining part of Texas south of the Edwards Plateau.
 The Chomes are not to be confused with the Alachome; both names appear in the same document.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "CHOME INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmc58.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "CHOME INDIANS," accessed April 05, 2020, http://www.tshaonline.org/handbook/online/articles/bmc58.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.